joelburget/journal/journal/december_9_2012.md

     git stash && git stash apply

 May want to run this from a cron job every hour?
-Probably not worth it in practice, plush it would have to be aware of which repos to back up.
+Probably not worth it in practice, plus it would have to be aware of which repos to back up.